DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230405-step-by-step-dce5.md

 ### Install container runtime (containerd)

-1. If it is CentOS 8.x, you must first uninstall the Podman pre-installed in the system, otherwise there will be a version conflict ([Note]🔥)
+1. If it is CentOS 8.x, you must first uninstall the Podman pre-installed in the system, otherwise there will be a version conflict

      ```bash
      yum erase podman buildah -y